top of page

 Food & Beverage 3

-Beverages have been upgraded since our last visit as Fordham unveiled a Balcony Bar serving beer and mixed drinks for the first time at Rose Hill.
-There is a new concession stand as you enter the arena with standard stadium fare and is equipped to take both cash and credit cards.
-Water and bottled soda are $3.50.
+There is a new concession stand as fans enter the arena with standard, but limited, stadium fare and is equipped to take both cash and credit cards.
 Coke products are sold.
 There are new bathrooms situated next to the concession stand.
+The lines for both food and bathrooms back up at halftime.

 Atmosphere 3

-The atmosphere received a boost the last two seasons from what every school needs - wins.
-The Rams moved up to finish 3rd in the Atlantic 10 in 2023 and reached the A10 Semifinals at Barclays before falling to eventual champion Dayton.
-But under second-year coach Keith Urgo, Fordham took a step back this regular season as the team could not replace three impact players.
-The Rams returned to a familiar position in the bottom five of the standings.
+The atmosphere received a boost in 2022 and 2023 from what every school needs - wins.
+The Rams moved up to finish third in the Atlantic 10 in 2023 and reached the A10 Semifinals at Barclays before falling to eventual champion Dayton.
+Fordham took a step back the last two seasons as the team unfortunately has returned to a familiar position in the bottom of the league standings under third-year coach Keith Urgo.

-Urgo dubbed the building “Rose Thrill” last season due to the raucous atmosphere bolstered by the student section which had a group that removed their shirts, painted their chests, and became The Shirtless Herd.
-The fans have not brought the same energy this 2024 season as only one game has sold out thus far (an ESPN2 contest vs. Duquesne).
+Urgo dubbed the building “Rose Thrill” in 2023 due to the raucous atmosphere bolstered by the student section which had a group that removed their shirts, painted their chests and became The Shirtless Herd.
+The fans have not brought the same energy this season as no games sold out.

-The game day experience at Rose Hill Gym has been average for many years.
-The team relies on support from a loyal but small contingent of alumni, as student support is lacking.
+The game-day experience at Rose Hill Gym has been average for many years.
+The team relies on support from a loyal but small contingent of alumni as student support is lacking.
+It is unfortunate because the building can be a great home court advantage due to the noise generated by a large crowd.

-The atmosphere is enhanced by the band, cheerleaders, and dance team who perform throughout the game and there is an in-game MC to lead the promotions.
-The two large digital scoreboards at each end of the court are clear and often provide replays.
+The atmosphere is enhanced by the band, cheerleaders and dance team who perform throughout the game.
+The two large digital scoreboards at each end of the court are clear but do not provide replays.
+A small auxiliary board or ribbon board with in game statistics would be a welcome addition.
 The sound system is excellent, but probably a touch too loud.
 The public address system is a bit garbled.

 Fordham Dance Team, Photo by Greg Venuto, Stadium Journey